favonia/cloudflare-ddns/docs/design/guides/operator-messages.markdown

 Does not define: `README.markdown` writing rules, feature semantics, or exact package-local message text.

-This note records the durable operator-message consequences of the project principles.
-It is not a general prose style guide.

-## Design From The Final Message

-- Design operator-facing wording from the final operator-visible message, not from internal implementation structure.
-- You do not need to literally draft the message first, but the final wording must be equivalent to having started there.
-- Refactor the code as needed so it generates that message shape intentionally.
-- If the wording sounds driven by parser tokens, placeholders, helper names, or other implementation details, rewrite it.
-- Use the later sections of this note as constraints on that outcome.

 ## Verbosity Intent

-- Design each verbosity level around the operator job it serves.
 - Quiet output is for status surfaces and quick scans.
 Preserve essential outcomes, material risks, and decisions the operator may need to make next; omit detail that is mainly explanatory, inspectable, or educational.
 - Normal output is for an operator actively reading the run.
 It may include context, configuration summaries, and remediation guidance, but should still read as an outcome-oriented narrative rather than a debug dump.
-- When changing message levels, review the complete output for each verbosity level against that level's job.

 ## One-Time Detail When It Helps

-- When extra nuance is useful but not part of the primary outcome, emit it as follow-up detail with `NoticeOncef` or `InfoOncef` instead of bloating the main message.
+When extra nuance is useful but not part of the primary outcome, emit it as follow-up detail with `NoticeOncef` or `InfoOncef` instead of bloating the main message.
-- Good follow-up detail includes migration hints, setup guidance, timeout advice, or clarification that affects operator choice but would make the primary message harder to scan.
-- Keep summary and follow-up detail semantically aligned.
-The detail may refine the message, but it should not reverse or contradict it.

 ## Channel-Specific Shape